-As a woman, you have a lot on your plate with running your household, work, family.
+As a busy person, you have a lot on your plate with running your household, work, family.
 But that doesn’t mean you should ignore your health.

 If you know me, even a little bit, you probably know I’m big on kicking sugar.
-It helps with foggy brain, exhaustion and stress, all things women struggle with.
+It helps with foggy brain, exhaustion and stress, all things busy people struggle with.

 That’s why I’m supportive if someone is interested in lowering their carbohydrate intake, which can be a great way to get off sugar and all its nasty side effects.

 I highlight the word can because all carbs are NOT created equal.

 Carbs are not the enemy.
 But you want to eat the quality ones.

 Carbohydrates are made up of three things starch, fiber and sugar.
 Fiber and starch are complex carbs, while sugar is a simple carb.

 So we want to stick with carbohydrates that are higher in fiber and lower in sugar.

 Simple carbs are the ones linked to type 2 diabetes, obesity and heart disease.
 Yes, all those process sweets and lot's of products that are found in the center aisles of the grocery store.